Single and Multi-Member LLC Tax Structures

 Single-Member LLCs are taxed by the IRS as “Disregarded Entities.”
 Disregarded entities sound strange and confusing, but it just means the IRS ignores the structure of your business (i.e. the fact that it's a single-member LLC) and taxes you like it does any individual.
 The LLC’s income is reported on your personal tax return at the end of the year.

 If the IRS treats my single-member LLC as a disregarded entity, do I still get the benefits of being an LLC?

 Even though the IRS ignores the LLC structure when it comes to taxation, don’t worry—you still get the benefits of personal asset protection and deduction of business expenses.

 To ensure you get these benefits, you should conduct your business in a formal way.
 These basic rules are outlined in our article, Maintain Your LLC's Corporate Veil.

-Multi-Member LLCs are typically taxed as a partnership by the IRS.
-This means LLCs do not pay any income taxes to the IRS and all profits are passed through to the members of the LLC as per the partnership operating agreement.
-The members of the LLC then pay the taxes to the IRS on their individual tax return.
+A Multi-Member LLC is typically taxed as a partnership by the IRS.
+This means that LLCs do not pay any income taxes to the IRS and all profits are passed through to the members of the LLC as per the partnership operating agreement.
+The members of the LLC then pay the taxes to the IRS on their individual tax returns.